curbengh/hexo-yam/README.md

 > This project is based on [hexo-neat](https://github.com/rozbo/hexo-neat)

 Yet Another Minifier for Hexo.
-Minify and compress (gzip) html, js and css.
+Minify and compress html, js and css.
+Support gzip and [brotli](https://en.wikipedia.org/wiki/Brotli) [compressions](https://en.wikipedia.org/wiki/HTTP_compression).

 The original package has not been [updated](https://www.npmjs.com/package/hexo-neat) for a while.
-Its outdated dependencies suffer from minor [vulnerability](https://snyk.io/test/npm/hexo-neat).
+Its outdated dependencies suffer from a minor [vulnerability](https://snyk.io/test/npm/hexo-neat).

 All the options are the same, so you can use this as a drop-in replacement.